macvie/macvie/content/post/about.md

 -----

-Currently based in Berlin, **MacVie** is a singer-songwriter...  in the making.
+Currently based in Berlin, **MacVie** is a singer-songwriter...
+IN THE MAKING.

 His songs and compositions will look for a pop-rock sound with appealing melodies.
 While his influences and inspirations come from different genres, such as from **Pop**, **Rock**, **Pop Rock**, **Blues**, **Nordic Jazz**, **Chansons françaises** and **Deutsch-Pop**, and even from different national **the Voice** editions, from the **Eurovision Song Contest** or, last but not least, from various youtube published music sessions –– like **“Sofar Sounds”**, **“Mahogany Sessions”**, **“Berlin Sessions”** or **"Vevo Dscvr”**, just to name a few –– some of them are quite old and still make up his daily playlists.
 Those evolve as much as the artist himself.